BioNomad/tuftsTutorials/docs/tools/r-batch.md

 Sometimes an R script will take to long to either run via an interactive session or RStudio.
 In these cases we can submit the R script as a batch job.

-- Login to the HPC cluster either by Command Line or the OnDemand Website:
+- Login to the HPC cluster either by Command Line or the OnDemand Website.

-!!! info ""

 For information on how to log into the cluster check out:

-    [Navigate To The Cluster :octicons-info-16: ](../hpc-user-guide/navigate-to-cluster.md){:target="_blank" rel="noopener" .md-button .md-button--primary }
+!!! info "[Navigate To The Cluster](../hpc-user-guide/navigate-to-cluster.md){:target="_blank" rel="noopener"}"

 - Upload your R script to the HPC cluster